 A diagonal of a square divides it into two congruent right-triangles.

-Answer: The length of a diagonal of a square with area 98 square feet is equal to 14 feet.
+Answer: The length of a diagonal of the square with an area of 98 square feet is equal to 14 feet.

-Let's find the length of a diagonal using Pythagoras theorem.
+Let's find the length of a diagonal using the Pythagoras theorem.

 Let's draw a square ABCD of area 98 square feet as shown below

-Join the points B and C to construct the diagonal BC
+Join points B and C to construct the diagonal BC.

 Area of the square = Side2